AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ### 2.5.
 Potential Customers

-Potential customers (and the targets) of our project product will be insect farms and other organic waste management companies.
-Goterra has clients from government, councils, hotels, hospitals, restaurants and households.
+Potential customers (and the targets) of our project product will be insect farms and other organic waste management companies, who are willing to convert waste into valuable products through insects.

 Potential customers have no responsibilities to the project, but their requirements are one of the most important factors to be considered in the process of designing the mobile insect processing plant.